Capsule Reviews:

 Directed by Momoko Seto

 Following the footsteps of the Oscar-winning animated FLOW from Latvia, DANDELION’S ODYSSEY is a stunning animation with little plot, though penned by three writers, but is more than made up by the imaginative journey that defies time and space.
 Dendelion, Baraban, Léonto and Taraxa are four odd friends; four seeds used to belong to the same dandelion.
 Rescued from a nuclear explosion that destroyed the Earth, they find themselves hurled into the cosmos, travelling through planets and constellations.
 When they land on an unknown planet, they set off on an unforgettable adventure to find a new home and settle for good. through planets and constellations.
 When they land on an unknown planet, they set off on an unforgettable adventure to find a new home and settle for good.
-The story is told through sounds and music, with a little cuteness thrown in as the seeds with their tentacles often dance in the wind.
+The story is told through sounds and music, with a touch of cuteness added as the seeds with their tentacles often dance in the wind.
 This is director Momoko Seto’s first full-length animated feature after three shorts.

 A USEFUL GHOST (Thailand/Singapore/France/Germany 2025) **